An Approximate AKE Principle for Metric Valued Fields: Preliminaries

 \subsection{Regular valuations}

 Value groups of metric valued fields will be subgroups of $\mathbb{R}^{+}=(\mathbb{R}^{+},\cdot,1,<)$ and consequently archimedean ordered abelian groups.
 While archimedeanity itself is not axiomatizable in classical discrete model theory one can consider a larger class of groups called regular ordered abelian groups.
 This class was introduced by A. Robinson and Zakon in \cite{Elt.-prop.-of-ordered-abelian-groups} and further elaborated in \cite{generalized_archimedean_groups}.
 It is indeed an elementary class.\\ Returning to fields, it is in general an interesting question to ask when the existence of a (henselian) valuation already implies the definability of this valuation in the language $\lring$, i.e., that the valuation ring is a definable set.
 When determining the complete theory of a metric valued field in terms of its residue field and value group we will later often deal with the case of a residue field that itself carries a valuation with regular value group.
-In order to capture this valuation we will make use of a definability result as given by Hong \cite{defbilityHong}.
+In order to capture this valuation we will make use of a definability result as given by Hong \cite{defbilityHong}.\\ As Definition \ref{definitionregulargroup} to Theorem \ref{convex Sg. elt. equiv.} only deal with the ordered (abelian) group structure we use, different from the rest of the paper, an additive notation.